pjbiggs/Massey203311/Week9/Week9.md

 ```
 This command can be modified very extensively - have a look at `?pheatmap()` in the `R` console to get the help pages.
 Try out a few things out if you like.

 In window #4, this will look at little weird due to the long taxa names (which is why we have shortened them).
-Click in the "Zoom" for the image to go to a new window.
-As i have shown before, this window is stretchable, so you can make it look how you want, right click it and save it as an image.
+Click on the "Zoom" button for the image to go to a new window.
+As I have shown before, this window is stretchable, so you can make it look how you want, right click it and save it as an image.

 #### UpSet plots